 Cost: Free

-One of the most amazing things in any city is their street art – the statues, the murals, the sculptures put up by the city to reflect who they are and who they have been.
-It always speaks to the community and tells me a little about the people who live there.
-Malmö certainly didn’t disappoint me here.
-The first morning I went out, I turned the corner and unexpectedly found myself at a parking lot facing two large, colorful, gorgeous murals covering the entire sides of multi-storied buildings.
-The second morning, I deliberately set out to find The Knotted Gun; by Swedish sculptor Carl Fredrik Reuterswärd, this piece was designed in 1980 in reaction to the death of his friend John Lennon.
-Another favorite was the famous Optimistorkestern, a quirky sculpture of an orchestra marching thru the street, by Malmö’s own born-and-raised artist Yngve Lundell.
+The essence of any city is often captured in its street art – the statues, murals, and sculptures that embody its identity and history.
+Such public art is a window into the community and its inhabitants.
+In this respect, Malmö’s art scene was a revelation.
+On my first morning, I rounded a corner and was greeted by a parking lot framed by two expansive, vibrant murals that adorned the facades of towering buildings, a testament to the city’s cultural vibrancy and a highlight of my travel Sweden itinerary.
+The Knotted Gun; by Swedish sculptor Carl Fredrik Reuterswärd, this piece was designed in 1980 in reaction to the death of his friend John Lennon.
+Another favorite was the famous Optimistorkestern, a quirky sculpture of an orchestra marching through the street, by Malmö’s own born-and-raised artist Yngve Lundell.

 Ebbas Hus